conradtchan/starfit/README.md

 The history of fitness evolution can be plotted using the `plot_fitness` method.

 Additional arguments:
 - `gen`: when set to `True`, plot as a function of generation number.
-Otheriwse, plot as a function of computational time (default).
+Otherwise, plot as a function of computational time (default).
 ```python
 s.plot_fitness(gen=True)
 ```